vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-lodash-clonedeep" element="h3">Using _.cloneDeep()</typography>

-The last method we'll cover is a deep clone method, _.cloneDeep(), which recursively copies properties from the object and keeps the object inheritance.
+The last method we'll cover is a deep clone method, _.cloneDeep(), which recursively copies properties from an object and keeps the object's inheritance.

 Lodash is a well-tested and popular library and what's great about it is that you can import each function individually.